 What is Print Spooler in Windows 10

 A printer spooler is an executable file.
 A printer spooler is used by a printer to store multiple print jobs within a print queue where it's retrieved by the print server.
 Without it, you may not be able to print anything.

 The print spooler manages the print jobs currently queue to be printed.
 It also allows a user to delete a print job being processed.

 If the print spooler keeps on stopping, or if the service isn’t running or is hung, your printer won’t work.

 This is what may happen.
-When you try to print with any application (Word, Excel, Adobe Acrobat, QuickBooks, Internet Explorer, Chrome, etc.) you get an error message that you need to install a printer first or print spooler isn't running.
+When you try to print with any application (Word, Excel, Adobe Acrobat, QuickBooks, Internet Explorer, Chrome, etc.) you get an error message that you need to install a printer first or the print spooler isn't running.
 You don't need to panic when this happens.